 As well as welcoming G7 leaders to the UK in June for the Leaders' Summit, the UK will host a number of meetings throughout the year between a variety of Government Ministers from the G7, both virtually and in different locations across the UK.
 These ministerial summits will cover economic, environmental, health, trade, technology, development and foreign policy issues.

 Seven Ministerial Tracks will run throughout the year, each supporting a core part of the agenda to lead the world’s efforts to build back better from coronavirus:

 - The Finance, Trade and Digital and Technology Ministers’ meetings will build back better by promoting future prosperity and championing free trade;

 - The Health Ministers’ meeting will build back better by protecting people’s health and global resilience against future pandemics;

 - The Climate and Environment Ministers’ meetings will build back better by protecting the planet; and

 - The Foreign, Development and Interior Ministers’ meetings will build back better by championing shared values including democracy and human rights.

 The UK Presidency will also draw on expertise and advice from all sectors across each nation, working with G7 Engagement Groups, as follows: Women 7, Youth 7, Business 7, Civil Society 7, Labour 7 and Science 7.

 The seven G7 countries are Canada, France, Germany, Italy, Japan, the UK and the US.
 Represented jointly by the President of the European Council and the President of the European Commission, the EU participates in all discussions as a guest.
-The US will take over the G7 Presidency from 1 January 2020.
-The UK has also invited leaders from Australia, India and South Korea to attend the Leaders' Summit as guest countries.
+The UK has also invited leaders from Australia, India, South Africa, and South Korea to attend the Leaders' Summit as guest countries.